 - Be especially cautious if you live in an area with a high level of vaccine transmission or if you or others in your household are at a high risk of getting severely sick.

 What if I am exposed to COVID-19 after being fully vaccinated?

 If you’ve been around someone who has COVID-19, you do not need to quarantine for 10 days or get tested for COVID-19, unless you have symptoms.

 Do I still need to wear a mask in public?

-In public settings you should still wear a mask and stay at least 6 feet apart from others.
-The CDC still recommends masking and social distancing even after vaccination.
+In public settings you should still wear a mask if you are in an area of high transmission or if you're at high risk.
 No vaccines are 100% effective, but they do reduce your risk of hospitalization and death if you do happen to be infected after immunization.
 It is also important to keep wearing a mask to protect high risk people from being infected.